INSPIRE Designathon

 Proposal

-Teams of two to four academic and/or non-academic members are invited to develop and submit a proposal.
+Teams of two to four academic and non-academic members are invited to develop and submit a proposal.

-Ten teams will be selected to participate in our three-day virtual sprint and ultimately, be awarded seed funding to carry out their proposed solutions.
+Eight teams will be selected to participate in our three-day Designathon sprint in Lagos, Nigeria* and ultimately, be awarded seed funding to carry out their proposed solutions.

 Prototype

-During our three-day sprint, the ten selected teams will bring to life their ideas in the form of visuals, animations, infographics, prototypes with various tools and refine their proposed solutions with the help of our mentors.
+During our three-day sprint in Lagos, Nigeria*, the eight selected teams will bring to life their ideas in the form of visuals, animations, infographics, prototypes with various tools and refine their proposed solutions with the help of our mentors.

 Pitch

-Teams pitch their refined prototype to judges and are awarded seed funding for piloting or implementing their proposals.
+Teams pitch their refined prototype to judges.
+Winning teams are awarded seed funding for piloting or implementing their proposals.

 Put into Practice

-With the help of INSPIRE’s D&I mentors, teams will execute the strategies they finalized during the Designathon over the course of one year.
+With the help of INSPIRE’s D&I mentors, winning teams will execute the strategies they finalized during the Designathon sprint over the course of one year.

 An updated budget justification for the awarded amount should be provided.